 Install

-using Helm with custom options.$ git clone --depth 1 https://github.com/qqshfox/cert-manager-webhook-dnspod.git $ helm install --name cert-manager-webhook-dnspod ./deploy/cert-manager-webhook-dnspod \ --namespace cert-manager \ --set groupName=<GROUP_NAME> \ --set secrets.apiID=<DNSPOD_API_ID>,secrets.apiToken=<DNSPOD_API_TOKEN> \ --set clusterIssuer.enabled=true,clusterIssuer.email=<EMAIL_ADDRESS>
+cert-manager-webhook-dnspodusing Helm with custom options.$ git clone --depth 1 https://github.com/qqshfox/cert-manager-webhook-dnspod.git$ helm install --name cert-manager-webhook-dnspod ./deploy/cert-manager-webhook-dnspod \--namespace cert-manager \--set groupName=<GROUP_NAME> \--set secrets.apiID=<DNSPOD_API_ID>,secrets.apiToken=<DNSPOD_API_TOKEN> \--set clusterIssuer.enabled=true,clusterIssuer.email=<EMAIL_ADDRESS>

 -